 Exclusively active in IP.
 Much patent litigation.
 Also contract drafting, licences and strategic advice.
 Trademarks and unfair competition.

-Litigation: ZTE (defendant) against Conversant; TCT Mobile (defendant) against Intellectual Ventures, IP Bridge and Siemens (all over mobile communications); Orckit IP (claimant) against Adtran and Extreme Networks over network technology; Patentportfolio 3 (claimant) against SMA Solar over device remote controls; Newtec Labelling (defendant) against KHS GmbH over labelling technology; frequently for Sagemcom.
-Advice: TCT Mobile on licence projects; auto component supplier on connected cars litigation; medical products manufacturer on FTO analyses.
+Litigation: ZTE (defendant) against Conversant (settled); TCT Mobile (defendant) against IP Bridge, LG and Siemens (all over mobile communications); Mala Technologies (claimant) against Nokia and Extreme Networks; Orckit IP (claimant) against Adtran and Extreme Networks (both over network technology); Newtec Labelling (defendant) against KHS GmbH over labeling technology; ATK (defendant) against Salewa over ski bindings; PIL (defendant) against BEGA over lighting technology; frequent litigation for Sagemcom.
+Advice: TCT Mobile and auto component supplier on licence projects.